TomasMendozaHN/Turtlebot_PPO/README.md

 ### Important:
 1. If you have troubles with PyRealsense2, copy the folder that is on your device (and substitute for the folder provided in this repository).

-2. If you need to install ROS MELODIC on the 360 degrees wheel Turtlebot3, follow the instructions inside the folder provided.

 ## Credits: